Jamshidi-Lab/WSCC-2025/README.md

 # Fifth Winter School of Computational Chemistry

-Welcome to the official repository for the **Fifth Winter School of Computational Chemistry**.
-This repository contains essential resources, including installation guides, ORCA job files, and Python scripts, to assist participants in setting up and running computational chemistry simulations.
+Welcome to the official repository of the **Fifth Winter School of Computational Chemistry**.
+This repository provides essential resources, including installation guides, lecture materials, ORCA job files, Python Jupyter Notebooks, and theoretical exercise documents to support participants in setting up and running computational chemistry simulations.

 ## Repository Structure